MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/troubleshoot-known-issues.md

 1. Use Powershell to manually update the workload cluster to version 1.1.0 or later.
 2. Use Windows Admin Center to update the cluster to version 1.1.0 or to the latest PowerShell version.

-This issue won't occur if the management cluster is deployed using Windows Admin Center as it already has the latest Powershell modules installed.
+This issue does not occur if the management cluster is deployed using Windows Admin Center as it already has the latest Powershell modules installed.

 ## When using PowerShell to upgrade, an excess number of Kubernetes configuration secrets is created on a cluster